beginner-corp/learn.begin.com/src/md/basic/foundations/deployment.md

 > Note: s3-bucket, stack-name and region parameters are required

 ---

-### Exercise 103: deploy an app to AWS using one or more of the methods above!
+## Exercise: deploy an app to AWS using one or more of the methods above!